GRANTEE SPOTLIGHT

 Launched in 2009, the Parent Ambassador Program has welcomed more than 400 participants, and the alumni network continues to be active.
 Since its inception, Parent Ambassadors have had a direct impact on policy changes at the state and federal levels, including:

-Parent Ambassadors testify at the Washington State Legislature and meet with their Senators and Representatives during the legislative session.
+Parent Ambassadors travel to Olympia to testify at the Washington State Legislature and meet with their Senators and Representatives during the legislative session.
 They also meet with members of Congress and have even attended meetings at the White House.

 They write letters to newspaper editors, participate in state-wide advisory groups, committees and coalitions, and engage with national organizations like the Children’s Defense Fund, National Women’s Law Center, and the National Head Start Association.